Aq Qoyunlu

 The Aq Qoyunlu or the White Sheep Turkomans (Note: Also referred to as the Aq Qoyunlu confederacy, the Aq Qoyunlu sultanate, the Aq Qoyunlu empire, the White Sheep confederacy.Other spellings includes Ag Qoyunlu, Agh Qoyunlu, Ak Koyunlu or Aq Quyunlu.Also mentioned as Bayanduriyye (Bayandurids) in Iranian and Ottoman sources.Also known as Tur-'Alids in Mamluk sources.)
-(Ağqoyunlular, آغقویونلولار; آق قویونلو) was a culturally Persianate, Sunni Turkoman tribal confederation.
+(Ağqoyunlular, آغقویونلولار; آق قویونلو) was a Turkoman, culturally Persianate, Sunni Muslim tribal confederation.
 Founded in the Diyarbakir region by Qara Yuluk Uthman Beg, they ruled parts of present-day eastern Turkey from 1378 to 1508, and in their last decades also ruled Armenia, Azerbaijan, much of Iran, Iraq, and Oman where the ruler of Hormuz recognised Aq Qoyunlu suzerainty.
 The Aq Qoyunlu empire reached its zenith under Uzun Hasan.

 History

 Etymology

 The name Aq Qoyunlu, literally meaning "those with white sheep", is first mentioned in late 14th century sources.
+They were likely so named because of the white sheep that was painted on their flags.
 It has been suggested that this name refers to old totemic symbols, but according to Rashid al-Din Hamadani, the Turks were forbidden to eat the flesh of their totem-animals, and so this is unlikely given the importance of mutton in the diet of pastoral nomads.
 Another hypothesis is that the name refers to the predominant color of their flocks.